Suing an Abuser for Money

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.
 In North Dakota, you may file in small claims court on your own for anything that is $15,000 or less.1 If you want to sue for more, you may need the help of a lawyer to file your lawsuit in court.

 You may talk to the clerk of court in your county for help in filing a lawsuit in small claims court.
-To see the forms that you will need to file, you can go to the North Dakota Courts website.
-For additional information on small claims court, see the North Dakota Courts website’s Small Claims Court Information.
+To see the forms that you will need to file along with instructions and other information, you can go to the North Dakota Courts website.

 If you need help in finding a lawyer who can take your case for a contingent fee, contact:

 2000 M Street NW, Suite 480